wongstein/ML-http-redis-celery/README.md

 Set a post request to http://localhost:5000/models.
 Set content-type in headers to 'text/csv'.
 In the body, click on raw and set the data type to text.
 You can copy and paste the csv input here.
 Then push send and watch the magic.

 ## Making a request for predict not with postman
 Somehow, postman doesn't allow you to attach a body to a get request.
 It's okay, you can do it programmatically in your favorite programmatic method.
-If you have ```::1 localhost``` in your /etc/hosts file, then you can curl or programmatically hit localhost:5000.
+If you're running locally, you can hit the endpoints with localhost:5000.

+If you're running with docker, things can get a bit complicated.
+If you have ```::1 localhost``` in your /etc/hosts file, then you can also curl or programmatically hit localhost:5000.
 If not, it's okay, you can hit [::1]:5000.

-Here's an example of a python line which will send a get request to [::1]:5000
+Here's an example of a python line which will send a get request to [::1]:5000.
 ```
 import requests
 model = 'model_20181025-132027' #enter a model id here that you know exists